 - Click-through CTAs: In several cases, lead nurturing campaigns feature call-to-action buttons explicitly designed to get viewers to click.
 It could be part of an email campaign, a social media ad, or a landing page, but the aim is always to boost product awareness and aid discovery.

 - Sales and Signups: In the right place and at the right time, calls to action can increase sales and convert leads into customers.
 It means targeting contacts who are ready to “buy now”—like those who click through to your sales landing page—and using action-oriented language.
-This thing applies to account creation (perhaps for a trial, paid account, freemium version of the service) and e-commerce checkout pages.
+This thing applies to account creation (perhaps for a trial, paid account, or freemium version of the service) and e-commerce checkout pages.

 - Click-to-Call Buttons: Rather than filling out the form or collecting data about the leads, a click-to-call button gives prospects a direct line to reach your team.
-Not only is this convenient, but click-to-call CTAs can be combined with A/B testing and call tracking to boost lead generation.
+Not only is this convenient but click-to-call CTAs can be combined with A/B testing and call tracking to boost lead generation.

 Real World Call to Action Examples: How Unbounce Customers Use call-to-action to Drive Conversions